Hurricane Marty (2003): Impact

-Baja California Peninsula

 About 8 to 11 in of rain fell in areas of the Baja California Peninsula, with the largest 24-hour rainfall total occurring at Todos Santos, Baja California Sur, where 7.77 in of rain fell.
 Numerous ships offshore reported tropical storm and hurricane-force winds, and an automated weather station in Cabo San Lucas, Baja California Sur reported sustained winds of 85 mph with gusts to 115 mph.
 Santa Rosalía, Baja California Sur, reported 7.8 in of rain.
 Hurricane Marty damaged or destroyed over 4,000 homes.
 A 5 ft storm surge flooded parts of La Paz, and sank 35 yachts moored in various ports.
 Five people drowned after their cars were swept away by floodwaters while trying to cross a flooded stream.
 The floods also damaged 4,000-6,000 homes and buildings and significantly disrupted water and communications for an extended period of time.

 Filming for the 2004 film Troy was interrupted when this hurricane moved through Baja California.
 Minor beach erosion was reported at San Felipe, Baja California.
 As a result, the Baja California Sur municipalities of La Paz, Los Cabos, Loreto, Comondú, and Mulegé were declared national disaster areas.
 Overall, 6,000 people were affected and total damage from the storm was $100 million.

-Mainland Mexico

 On the mainland, the largest daily rainfall total occurred on Sebampo, Sonora, which recorded 6.73 in of rain.
 Five fishermen drowned when their fishing boat sank in the Gulf of California, off the coast of Sonora.
 Also in that state, the University of Sonora suspended operations in its Navojoa campus.
 Two more people died when a tree fell on a car in Sinaloa.
 Heavy rainfall caused moderate to severe flash flooding in Sonora and Sinaloa, although damage was not as severe or as extensive as on the Baja California peninsula.
 Los Mochis, Sinaloa, reported sustained winds of 45 mph on September 22.

-Southwestern United States

 The outer bands of Marty brought locally heavy rains to extreme southwestern Arizona, but there were no reports of flooding.
 The highest rain total was 2.25 in at Organ Pipe Cactus National Monument in Arizona.
 Rainfall extended eastward into Texas, where a storm peak of 3.09 in of rain occurred in Tankersly.

-Because the damage caused by Marty was not extreme, the name of the storm was not retired from the rotating Pacific hurricane name lists, and was used again in the 2009 season.